Actions

 Currently there are several places where the gateway status is checked and each place has its own implementation of those checks.
 This tends to result in inconsistencies between GUI pages when showing the status of a gateway.
 For example, the gateway groups page shows "Pending" for a gateway group which has a single gateway that also has monitoring disabled; whereas other pages show that gateway as "Online".
 Update the code so that the gateway status is consistent across all pages.

-Updated by Jim Pingle about 1 hour ago
+Updated by Jim Pingle 22 days ago

 - Status changed from Feedback to In Progress